MCmoderSD/YEPPTalk/README.md

 ## Description

 YEPPTalk is an AI Assistant that uses the OpenAI API to talk to you like an Alexa or Google Assistant.
-It's meant as demonstration of my [OpenAI-Utility](https://github.com/MCmoderSD/OpenAI-Utility).
+It's meant as a demonstration of my [OpenAI-Utility](https://github.com/MCmoderSD/OpenAI-Utility).

 ## Usage